 Instructional Lab Specialist and Laboratory Manager

 Mr. George Tseng is an instructional laboratory specialist and Laboratory Manager with Pathways to Stem Cell Science.
 Formally Mr. Tseng was a research associate at City of Hope’s Department of Cancer Biology studying the effects of androgens in the pathogenesis of prostrate cancer.
-Mr. Tseng is a graduate of the highly regarded biotechnology program at Pasadena City College where he also participated in the prestigious CIRM Bridges to Stem Cell Research Program.
-His research at USC focused on developing industrial methods for deriving and characterizing induced pluripotent stem cells.
+Mr. Tseng is a graduate of the highly regarded biotechnology and CIRM Bridges to Stem Cell Research programs at Pasadena City College.
+Formerly a research intern at USC, his work focused on developing industrial methods for deriving and characterizing induced pluripotent stem cells.
 Mr. Tesng is an incredibly gifted scientist who plays an important role in overseeing the laboratory, teaching students and completing contract research projects.

 Dr. Bartkowski is co-founder of Diadem Biotherapeutics, an emerging biotherapeutics company that aims to develop stem cell therapies for autoimmune and chronic inflammatory diseases.
 He earned his PhD from the department of Microbiology, Immunology and Molecular Genetics at UCLA where he continued to work as a post doctoral scholar on lentiviral-based gene therapies for neurodegenerative diseases.
 After academia he worked as a technical adviser for the intellectual property law firm Kleinberg & Lerner LLP, where he applied his scientific expertise towards prosecuting biotechnology and pharmacology patent applications.
 Dr. Bartkowski also has a strong passion for teaching and has worked as an adjunct professor at Los Angeles Valley College and John Tyler Community College in Richmond VA.